Whither, Federal Reserve? (2)After Our Crash

 International monetary diplomacy.
-There is fairly uniform agreement that a major source of instability came from the unprecedented transformation of third-world countries into economic powerhouses.
-As many as a hundred million people were raised up from poverty in less than a generation; there was inevitable commotion in the world's economy as a result of a fundamentally very good thing.
+There is a fairly uniform agreement that a major source of instability came from the unprecedented transformation of third-world countries into economic powerhouses.
+As many as a hundred million people were raised up from poverty in less than a generation; there was an inevitable commotion in the world's economy as a result of a fundamentally very good thing.
 The British economist Martin Wolfe is the chief spokesman for the view that there was almost nothing the Americans could do about the upheaval, although the Chinese government made it much worse by pegging its currency too low.
 This line of analysis leads to the proposal of world monetary diplomacy, offering the Chinese greater influence in the International Monetary Fund in return for floating their currency, and negotiating a greater role for the IMF in world finance.

 Regulatory restructuring.
 With or without the creation of a new international monetary order, others feel that individual nations must create internal regulatory barriers to prevent the ebbs and flows of international currency from circumventing local laws, upsetting local stability.
 The problems daunting this approach are two: many nations will fail to respond adequately, with consequences which could overwhelm those nations who institute responsible reforms.
 And second, the recent pace of financial innovation has been so rapid that regulation is easily circumvented.
 Draconian controls would surely lead to a loss of local competitiveness, and disadvantaged local captives would soon rebel.
 Urgently needed regulation and effective regulation often prove to be two different things.

 Goal-focused adjustment.
 In recent decades, considerable success resulted from forcing the system to produce a certain desired outcome, essentially ignoring the myriad intermediate adjustments.
 Inflation targeting has come to be a description of stable prices forcibly maintained by one technical method (also called inflation targeting in a narrow sense).
 It lets the economy produce its own responses, and if necessary lets academics produce their own explanations.
 Unfortunately, this approach in time translates into Congress announcing there shall be no inflation, and the Federal Reserve responds, lo, there is no inflation.
-Since Congress has very little idea what is involved in this process of waving Merlin's wand, transparency, financial innovation and reduced transaction costs can suffer unduly before the underlying dynamics reach the surface of public awareness.
-In short, there are too many hidden steps between public awareness and the feed-backs which modulate the policy.
-One of those steps is apt to be blatant denial that policy had a given adverse effect.
+Since Congress has very little idea what is involved in this process of waving Merlin's wand, transparency, financial innovation, and reduced transaction costs can suffer unduly before the underlying dynamics reach the surface of public awareness.
+In short, there are too many hidden steps between public awareness and the feedbacks which modulate the policy.
+One of those steps is apt to be a blatant denial that policy had a given adverse effect.